DPI911/dpi911.github.io/plan.md

 ---
 layout: page
-title: Project Plan
+title: Network Topology
-permalink: /plan/
+permalink: /network/
 ---

 Currently in the process of being decided.